hshirazi/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * validation set accuracy of 0.951
 * test set accuracy of 0.936

 I started with the LeNet architecture.
 It had a high accuracy on Training set but low accuracy on Validation set.
 I concluded that it was overfitting.
 I decided to simplify the model to solve the overfitting problem.
 I removed the last two fully connected layers.
 It was still overfitting.
 Then I tried dropout on the last layer (fully connected), so that features do not rely on each other too much.
 It was a great improvement.
-I was getting very good improvement on accuracy in the first few epochs, but it was getting worse in he later epochs.
+I was getting very good improvement on accuracy in the first few epochs, but it was getting worse in the later epochs.
 I concluded over shooting of the minimum cost was happening in the later epochs.
-So I decrease the learning rate for the later epochs.
-This improved the model accuracy for later epochos.
+So I decreased the learning rate for the later epochs.
+This improved the model accuracy for later epochs.

 I started with LeNet architecture because it was successful in image recognition.
 By using convolutional layers, it solved the problem of image transition.

-###Test a Model on New Images
+## Test the Model on New Images

 Here are five German traffic signs that I found on the web: